janickweberpals/imputation-ps-workflows/chapters/syvcox_coxph.html.md

 ### Weighting

 The weighting step is performed very similarly using the `weightthem()` function.
-In this example weapply SMR weighting to arrive at the same ATT estimand as matching which is indicated through the `estimand = "ATT"` argument.
+In this example we apply SMR weighting to arrive at the same ATT estimand as matching which is indicated through the `estimand = "ATT"` argument.
 In case we wanted to weight patients based on overlap weights, `estimand = "AT0"` would need to be specified (which is one of the sensitivity analyses in the FLAURA protocol).

 To mitigate the risks of extreme weights, the subsequent `trim()` function truncates large weights by setting all weights higher than that at a given quantile (in this example the 95% quantile) to the weight at the quantile.
 Since we specify `lower = TRUE`, this is done symmetrically also with the 5% quantile.